What Types of Brake Systems Does My Car Have?

-If you look through one of your car's wheels, you will see a shiny metal disc just inside.
-This is called a disc brake.
+Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
+This is called a “disc brake.”
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

-Some cars have disc brakes on all four wheels, while others have disc brakes on their front wheels and drum brakes on their back wheels.
-Instead of the disc and brake block, drum brakes have shoes inside the hollow wheel hub that press outwards.
+Drum Brakes - Some cars have disc brakes on all four wheels while others have disc brakes on their front wheels and drum brakes on their back wheels.
+Instead of the disc and brake block, drum brakes have shoes inside the hollow wheel hub that press outward.
 As the shoes push into the wheel, friction slows you down.

-Your vehicle's handbrake, or parking brake, applies force to the disc and drum brakes in a slower, less forceful way via a lever that's located between your car's two front seats.
+Handbrake - Your vehicle's handbrake, or parking brake, applies force to the disc and drum brakes in a slower, less forceful way via a lever, pedal or button that's located between your car's two front seats.
 When you pull on the brake, a system of levers tugs on a pair of sturdy cables that apply the brakes to the back wheels.
-The handbrake system is completely mechanical and does not use brake fluid like the disk and drum brakes, so it can be used as an emergency brake (with great care) when the other brake systems fail.
+The handbrake system is completely mechanical or electrical and does not use brake fluid like the disc and drum brakes, so it can be used as an emergency brake (with great care) when the other brake systems fail.

-Brake rotors are part of your vehicle's disk brake system.
-It is an iron disc that is connected to the tire's hub that work together with the brake pads to stop your vehicle.
-Each side of your vehicle's tire has a brake rotor, and these rotors are connected by ribs.
+Brake rotors are part of your vehicle's disc brake system.
+It is an iron disc that is connected to the tire's hub that works together with the brake pads to stop your vehicle.
+Each of your vehicle's tire has a brake rotor that has internal fins that help dissipate heat.
 When you press on the brake pedal to stop, the brake pads are pressed against the brake rotors to create friction.
 This will make your vehicle safely come to a stop or slow down, depending on how hard you press on the brake pedal.
 This process produces a large amount of heat, creating a high temperature in your vehicle's brake rotors.
 As you drive, the heat leaves the vehicle and goes into the air.
-This process is called heat dissipation.
+This process is called “heat dissipation.”

 Other brake components include: